Thursday 25 July 2024

 Offscreen mumbling characters remove a locket from a grave, causing the resurrection of Jason Voorhees clone 'Johnny', his retrieval of said item becoming the raison d'etre for the next ninety minutes of carnage.
 We follow him as he makes his way through some beautifully shot rustic scenes, as he spies on some annoying teenagers who mumble their way through his back story, and then as he despatches them with the tools he finds in a museum exhibit.

 A contemporary review of Steve Miner's FRIDAY THE 13TH PART 2 (1981) described it as 'short sharp shocks punctuate slabs of tedium', which is actually a pretty fair summation of most of that series.
-It's therefore a bit of a mystery why nobody has every thought of the most obvious way to make those slabs of tedium more interesting by telling most of the story from the point of the view of the killer.
+It's therefore a bit of a mystery why nobody has ever thought of the most obvious way to make those slabs of tedium more interesting by telling most of the story from the point of the view of the killer.
 Which is just what IN A VIOLENT NATURE does.

 It also allows Nash to provide a little more nuance than these films usually offer.
 A scene where our hulking maniac plays with a toy car while teenagers squabble just out of view provides an almost 'Karloff as the monster' moment of sympathy that nearly all movies in this genre never even think to include.